moq-wg/moq-transport/draft-ietf-moq-transport.md

 However, if one object has a hard dependency on another object, putting them on the same stream could be a valid choice.

-## Cancellation  {#session-cancellation}
+## Stream Cancellation

-A QUIC stream MAY be canceled at any point with an error code.
-The producer does this via a `RESET_STREAM` frame while the consumer requests cancellation with a `STOP_SENDING` frame.

-When using `order`, lower priority streams will be starved during congestion, perhaps indefinitely.
-These streams will consume resources and flow control until they are canceled.
-When nearing resource limits, an endpoint SHOULD cancel the lowest priority stream with error code 0.

-The sender MAY cancel streams in response to congestion.
-This can be useful when the sender does not support stream prioritization.

-TODO: this section actually describes stream cancellation, not session cancellation.
-Is this section required, or can it be deleted, or added to a new "workflow" section.
+A QUIC stream MAY be canceled due to congestion or other reasons by either the sender or receiver.
+Early termination of a QUIC stream does not affect the MoQ application state, and therefore has no effect on outstanding subscriptions.

 ## Termination  {#session-termination}